andrew/ultimate-awesome/README.md

 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
 - [awesome-github-star](https://github.com/huruji/awesome-github-star) - 我在 GitHub 上 star 过的项目整理.
+- [awesome-semantic-web](https://github.com/jbenner-radham/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [Zorin-OS-Guide](https://github.com/mikeroyal/Zorin-OS-Guide) - Zorin OS Guide .
 - [awesome-lm-system](https://github.com/ModelTC/awesome-lm-system) - Summary of system papers/frameworks/codes/tools on training or serving large model.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
+- [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.